Grabosticus/12222190_impressionist-stylegan/README.md

 ## Running the application
 **Python Version: 3.10** \
-Here are some conda commands to initialize the virtual environment and install all needed packages.
-Run these in the root directory of this repository.
-The third line installs PyTorch with CUDA support, which is only available for NVIDIA GPUs.
-If you don't have a NVIDIA GPU, just run `conda install pytorch torchvision`. \
-WARNING: The model will run on the CPU in this case.
-I don't have experience in enabling GPU training for non-NVIDIA GPUs.
+Here are the conda commands you need to run to start the application.
+If you have a NVIDIA GPU you may install `environment_nvidia.yml`, else you need to install `environment_cpu.yml`

 ```
-conda create -n impressionist-stylegan python=3.10
+conda env create -f environment_nvidia.yml
 conda activate impressionist-stylegan
-conda install pytorch torchvision pytorch-cuda=12.1 -c pytorch -c nvidia
-pip install -r requirements.txt
 ```

 In the GitHub repository, there is a release **Impressionist Artworks v1.0** which contains the dataset images, the dataset csv with and without clusters, and weights of a pretrained StyleGAN.
 Unpack the images and the csv with the clusters into the root directory of the repository.
 The main directory should now contain a directory called `impressionist` and a file `filtered_impressionist_clusters.csv`.
 The weights file `ada_stylegan_64_more_channels.pth` should be saved in a subdirectory of the root directory called `weights`

 ### Running the preprocessing K-Means script
-**UPDATE 13.12.2025**: Due to a new critical security vulnerability in torch.load(), the script `similarity_clustering.py` is currently only runnable for PyTorch versions >2.6.
-I tried migrating the application to this new version, but this broke it.

 Keep in mind, that it isn't required to run the preprocessing script.
 Its result - `filtered_impressionist_clusters.csv` - is already available under the GitHub release.
 If you still want to do it however, you can do the following.
 Download `filtered_impressionist_noclusters.csv` from the GitHub release and put it in the `preprocessing` directory.
 Then run the following commands:

 ```